Frequently Asked Questions

 - What do you know about the "backyard photographs"?

-- Can I see the rifle or other artifacts?
+- Can I see the artifacts?

 - Can I see Warren Commission records that are designated as commission exhibits (CE's) or FBI exhibits but are not artifacts?